What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-Before we begin it’s important to be prepared with these tools:
+Before we get started, it’s essential to be prepared with these tools at hand:

 - Rubber Gloves